raspberrypilearning/getting-started-with-mu/en/step_2.md

 --- task ---

-To create desktop and Start menu shortcuts for Mu, install and use the shortcut utility by entering the following into the command prompt:
+To create shortcuts for Mu, install and run the shortcut utility by entering the following into the command prompt/terminal window:

 ```bash
 pip3 install shortcut